dmychel/yakuza-api/README.md

 ```
 GET https://rest-api-jvtz.onrender.com/character/1
 ```
-To get started, take a look at he <a href="https://yakuza-api.netlify.app/docs">documentation</a>
+To get started, take a look at the <a href="https://yakuza-api.netlify.app">documentation</a>

 ## Copyright